fhcflx/alt-pub/content/posts/2016-07-13-Why-do-we-need-open-clinical-science.md

 [![Article DOI](https://img.shields.io/badge/ARTICLE--DOI-10.6084/m9.figshare.5435968-dd4814.svg)](http://dx.doi.org/10.6084/m9.figshare.5435968)
 [![pdf](https://img.shields.io/badge/pdf-download-dd4814.svg)](https://github.com/fhcflx/alt-pub/blob/master/content/docs/Felix_2016-07-13-Why-do-we-need-open-clinical-science.pdf?raw=True)

+This blog post that shows an open clinical research model presents the main concepts about the Open Science movement and its implications in clinical research.
+An outline of what is beginning to be set up as an Open Clinical Research is depicted, drawing attention to its potential benefits to medical science and the community in general.

 ## More transparency in clinical research

 The reasons why [clinical research][clnrs] is done should be obvious.
 However, one must address them and try to summarize them into a few working principles if an in depth analysis is to be carried out.
 It is probably a consensus that clinical research aims to develop new treatments for ailments.
 That said, it should be a corollary that clinical research seeks the benefit of the public.
 Additionally, it is paramount to clinical research the protection of the experimental subject.